oliver-monday/moneyline/Short Term Roadmap [12.30.25].md

 		 (L10–L20,L10–Season) → future “TREND ↑/↓” (no signal, move on to Trajectory Engine)
 	•	Trap Risk: Volatility + landmine rate (IQR/std + “finished within 1 of line” %) → trap warnings + ranking boost for stable floors
 	•	Home/Away splits (floor + hit-rate split with sample gating)
+	•	Create Documentation for internal use: doc(s) that show detailed “under the hood” explanations for how core site features/metrics/wiring work (primarily everything that feeds into Target selection criteria/process).
+    		- Reference dict/list/table for all tags etc. what they mean, how they’re computed, where they are wired to, + current weights/expected impact
+	•	Stress score (0–100) from rest/travel/load (single numeric penalty/boost used everywhere)

 ## Parked (low priority context only)
 	•	Durability upgrades (low priority): data contracts + validation